-Victoria Nuland is Senior Counselor at Albright Stonebridge Group, where she brings decades of experience in government and international affairs to help ASG clients navigate the global marketplace, with a focus on Europe and Eurasia.
+Victoria Nuland is a Senior Counselor at Albright Stonebridge Group, where she brings decades of experience in government and international affairs to help ASG clients navigate the global marketplace, with a focus on Europe and Eurasia.

 Previously, Ambassador Nuland was CEO of The Center for a New American Security.
 From 2013-2017, she served as U.S. Assistant Secretary of State for European and Eurasian Affairs.
 As Assistant Secretary, she managed diplomatic relations with 50 countries in Europe and Eurasia, as well as with NATO, the European Union and the Organization for Security and Cooperation in Europe.
 Previously, Ambassador Nuland served as State Department Spokesperson, as Special Envoy for Conventional Armed Forces in Europe, and as 18th United States Permanent Representative to the North Atlantic Treaty Organization (NATO) from 2005 to 2008.
 As NATO Ambassador, she focused heavily on strengthening Allied support for the ISAF mission in Afghanistan, on NATO-Russia issues, and on NATO’s global partnerships and expansion.